 - Is the plain English summary of the funding application easy to understand?
 Could it be improved?

-- Are there any plans for patient and public involvement (PPI) in the research application?
+- Are there any plans for public and patient involvement in the research throughout its lifetime?

 - Could you identify or suggest any areas for improvement of PPI in the research?